A Digital Learning Initiative

 Important: Students will be assigned a personal Chromebook, charger, and a protective case only if the parent letter has been signed and returned to the teacher.

-This option will provide a Chromebook to your child during the school day only, it will not be permitted to come home.
-He/she will be required to picked it up in the morning and dropped off again before leaving school.
+This option will provide a Chromebook to your child during the school day only; it will not be permitted to come home.
+He/she will be required to pick it up in the morning and drop it off before leaving school.
 This option is designed to limit the exposure of the unit to inadvertent damage.
-If the Chromebook is lost, stolen, or damaged due to negligence during the school day, the replacement/repair cost of the unit would still become an obligation to be paid by parent/student.
+If the Chromebook is lost, stolen, or damaged due to negligence during the school day, the replacement/repair cost of the unit would still become an obligation to be paid by the parent/student.

 Important: Students that do not turn in the letter will be assigned a Chromebook for use only in that classroom.

-It is important that the student comes to school each day with the Chromebook fully charged.
+It is important that the student come to school each day with the Chromebook fully charged.
 This will provide approx. 9 hours of battery life

 How is technology support being provided?